pl909/VLAGen/README.md

 # VLAGen: Automated Data Collection for Generalizing Robotic Policies

-This repository contains the code for VLAGen, a simulation-based data generation and filtering pipeline designed to improve the generalization of Vision-Language-Action (VLA) models.
+This repository contains the code for VLAGen, a simulation-based data generation and filtering pipeline designed to improve generalize Vision-Language-Action (VLA) models to new objects.

 VLAGen addresses the limitations of existing VLA models by generating diverse, high-quality training trajectories in simulation (by using high temperature during inference).
 Then, the trajectories are evaluated with a vision-language model (GPT-4V) and by filtering out low-action trajectories to mitigate "catastrophic idling."
 The generated data is then used to fine-tune or preference-optimize OpenVLA.